hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 collaborative problem solving must be restricted to the level of concepts, strategies, and algorithms; it should never involve source code.
 If you're in doubt about a certain practice, it's best to ask rather than assume it's okay.
-In certain instances, course work is to be completed in groups rather than individually, but these instances will be clearly identified by the instructor and the collaboration is allowed only within the bounds set by the instructor.
+In certain instances, course work may be completed in groups rather than individually, but these instances will be clearly identified by the instructor and the collaboration is allowed only within the bounds set by the instructor.

 ## Communication with Instructor and Teaching Assistants

 Your Auburn University email address (`@auburn.edu`) is the university-approved form of communication between instructors and students.
-Email is preferred to the Canvas messaging feature.
-Emails that you send to the instructor or to a teaching assistant should come from your `@auburn.edu` email address.
+Emails that you send to the instructor or to a teaching assistant must come from your `@auburn.edu` email address.
 Sending emails from addresses other than `@auburn.edu` could result in you not receiving a response to your message.
+Do not send messages via Canvas; instead, send an email.

 All course announcements will be posted to Canvas and/or sent to your `@auburn.edu` address.
 All email communications from the instructor to you